haoxiangsnr/spiking-fullsubnet/_sources/concepts/experiment_arguments.md.txt

 | `use_amp`                      | Whether to use automatic mixed precision (AMP) to accelerate the training.                                                                      |
 | `use_deterministic_algorithms` | Whether to use nondeterministic algorithms to accelerate the training.
 If it is True, the training will be slower but more reproducible.        |

-### `trainer`
+### `trainer` section

-The `trainer` section is used to configure the trainer.
-It contains two parts: `path` and `args`. `path` is a string that specifies the path to the trainer class. `args` is a dictionary that specifies the arguments of the trainer class.
-It looks like:
+The `trainer` section is used to configure a trainer.
+It contains two parts: `path` and `args`.
+`path` is a string that specifies the path to the trainer class. `args` is a dictionary that specifies the arguments of the trainer class.
+It should be like:

 ```toml
 [trainer]